 Getting involved in innovations is a wonderful solution to avoid or resolve the midlife (or mid-career) crisis.
 The Merriam-Webster dictionary defines a midlife crisis as, “A period of emotional turmoil in middle age characterized especially by a strong desire for change.”
 Midlife crisis is not a medical condition but people going through a midlife crisis can experience anxiety and depression.
-The age at which people experience a midlife crisis can vary but typically occurs between the age of 35 and 50.
-I think this age is gradually reduces as the opportunities available to people increases – an emerging situation in India.
-After enjoying a string of promotions and pay rises, a manager finds his career stalled and is finds difficult to get newer jobs as employers prefer young managers who are less expensive.
-Some managers try to escape this crisis by starting their own company (startup) or jump jobs (sometimes take a backward step) only to find later that it was not a good decision.
+The age at which people experience a midlife crisis can vary but typically occurs between the age of 40 and 50.
+As the opportunities available to people have increased in the last few years in many developing countries like India, I believe that the mid-life crisis has started to creep in early.
+After enjoying a string of promotions and pay rises, managers find their career stalled and find it difficult to switch jobs as employers prefer younger people.
+A few managers escape this crisis by starting their own company (startup).

 Mid-life Crisis shouldn’t be ignored

 Elliott Jacques coined this term of mid-life crisis in 1965.
 Jacques, a psychoanalyst, found that midlife crisis is so critical that many great artists and thinkers don’t even survive it.
 He crunched the numbers with a “random sample” of 310 geniuses and, indeed, discovered that a considerable number of these formidable talents—including Mozart, Raphael, Chopin, Rimbaud, Purcell, and Baudelaire—succumbed to some kind of tragic fate or another and drew their last breaths between the ages of 35 and 39.
 “The closer one keeps to genius in the sample,” Jacques observes, “the more striking and clear-cut is this spiking of the death rate in midlife.”
 Jacques further argued that around the age of 35, a genius can go in one of three directions: